totherme/unstructured/README.md

 ## Gotchas

-Since we're deliberately working around go's type system, there's quite a high risk that our program might panic if we're not careful.
-All known panics are documented in the API documentation for each method, but here are the main
-points:

-- If you try to get a real data value of the wrong type from some unstructured.Data, then you'll get a panic.
-For example `d.StringValue()` will panic if the data in `d` is actually a list.
-You can always check the type with methods like `d.IsString()`.
-- If you use the unsafe field accessor methods to get a field that doesn't exist, then you'll get a panic.
-For example `d.F("parent-field").F("sub-field")` will panic unless `d` is a map with key `"parent-field"` which contains a map with key `"sub-field"`.
+Since we're deliberately working around go's type system, we have to perform a lot of type-like checks ourselves, at runtime.
+For most of the methods in the library, this means we might return an error, which you should check.
+However, sometimes it's useful to be able to chain our methods, and this is only possible if those methods return singletons.
+To facilitate this, we have some "Unsafe" methods, which may panic if their preconditions are not met.
+For example, `d.F("parent-field").F("sub-field")` will panic unless `d` is a map with key `"parent-field"` which contains a map with key `"sub-field"`.
 You can check these things with methods like `IsOb` and `HasKey`, but you should probably just use `GetByPointer` instead.
 The unsafe accessors are only really useful for writing terse chained statements in tests, when you're almost entirely certain that the path exists, and a panic would be a correctly failing test anyway.

-- If you try to set a field of an unstructured.Data which does not represent a map.
-For example, `d.SetField("field-name", "value")` will panic if `d` actually represents a string.
-Use `IsOb` to check first.
+You can see examples of the usage of these unsafe accessors in the "alternative formulations" of the tests in [this example](examples/usage_test.go).